mark99i/vesc-display-install/README.md

 ## Configuration description
 The entire configuration is stored in the `vesc-display/configs/config.json` file that appears after the first launch of `vesc-display`.
+All options, except for text `serial_vesc_api` and `serial_port`, can be changed using the built-in GUI editor.
+Config also contain other service options, changing which is not recommended without studying the source code

 Options and their descriptions: